 First, you need to maintain your lawn properly so it stays thick.
 If there are only a few small plants, you can pull them by hand.
 Make sure to remove all roots, as even the smallest remain could be enough for a new plant to grow.
 You can also control plantain using a ready-to-use herbicide.

-This weed is an annual with shallow roots and three small leaves that can be either indented or smooth.
 Those leaves are reddish when they emerge, and then they green up as the season progresses.
 Poison ivy has an acrid, repulsive smell caused by the pollen in the flower.

 This plant can be found in various places, such as groves, along roads and fences, and in dry, rocky or well-lit places.